HRA User Satisfaction Report - October 2023 to March 2024

 Figure 1 - overall mean satisfaction scores for the period October 2022 to September 2023

-Figure 1 maps the mean overall service satisfaction score for each month over the last year (October 2022 to September 2023).
-The chart details a relatively stable mean score - with the highest score in December 2022 (8.4).
-The level of satisfaction in September 2023 (8.0) was higher than at the beginning of the 12 month period in October 2022 (7.4) which was also the lowest score during the period.
+Figure 1 maps the mean overall service satisfaction score for each month over the last year (April 2023 to March 2024).
+The chart details a relatively stable mean score - with the highest score in February 2024 (8.5).
+The level of satisfaction in March 2024 (8.0) was slightly higher than at the beginning of the 12 month period in April 2023 (7.9).
+The lowest score during the reporting period was 7.7 in both May and October 2023.

 Download a csv file for graph data from figure 1.